Help restore Mistybank’s native paradise and share our creative rural life in Monga, Australia

 What else ...

 We would prefer non smokers.
 As Pensioners, with only a small property, there are limits to what we can provide.
-For example, when three people have stayed, they contributed replacing anything they have used the last of in their kitchen preparing their own meals sometimes.
+For example, when three people have stayed, they contributed a little more, buying their own specialty items, and preparing their own meals more often.

 • A little more information